Ad Inspector

 Locate an Asset ID

-- Navigate to the CMS library by clicking the Content tab.
+- Navigate to the CMS library by selecting the Content tab.

 - Select the desired asset.

-- The asset ID corresponding to the asset selected in the previous step is listed under the GUID label.
+- The asset ID is listed under the GUID label.

 Find Playback Session ID